HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 &nbsp;&nbsp;&nbsp;&nbsp;I2 CP receives and accepts referral
 <p style="margin: 0 0 10px 50px; width: 95%;">
-CP is replacing CBO in 9a
+CP is replacing the CBO in 9a.
+The CP is the entity communicating with the provider's server, and it is on the CP's server that the provider creates a Subscription instance
 </p>

 &nbsp;&nbsp;&nbsp;&nbsp;I3 Optional: CP communicates with patient via their application to schedule appointments, collect additional information, etc.